 - Public Art: Artists Vollis Simpson from Lucama, NC and William Moore from Pittsboro, NC were commissioned to create unique features for the park.
 Both drew inspiration from the land's former use as a farm.
 Simpson’s three whirligigs, made from castoff machine parts and farm equipment, spin in the breeze.
 Moore's flock of nine Suffolk sheep, a distinctive feature of the original Bartley farm, will graze in the open play field near the playground area.

 Operates daily 10 a.m.–8 p.m. (weather dependent).
-The srayground will close for the season on Friday, September 15.
+The sprayground operates from mid-May through mid-September.

 No lifeguard on duty.
 Use at your own risk.